skip to main content

-USNDP Grants Application FAQsAnswers to frequently asked questions about all USNDP grant applications.
+USNDP Grant and Funding Applications FAQsAnswers to frequently asked questions about all USNDP funding applications.

 The U.S. National Development Program (USNDP) Grant is an annual, reimbursement-based program for families supporting competitive junior golfers who demonstrate financial need and exceptional potential to progress through the USNDP pathway.
 The goal of the grant is to mitigate barriers of cost.
 Families receive reimbursement for qualifying expenses incurred by the athlete, in the categories of tournament entry fees, tournament travel, equipment, practice/green fees, and coaching fees, by submitting receipts for approved costs.
 In addition to funding, the program provides player development resources to athletes, including free access to Accel Golf, a user-friendly stat tracking app, and athlete development webinars led by the USNDP Coaching and Athlete Development team.